renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-logic.md

 ### Data Conditional Router

 :::important
-This component is in **Legacy**, which means it is no longer in active development as of Langflow version 1.3.
+This component is in **Legacy**, which means it is no longer in active development as of Aiexec version 1.3.
 :::

 This component routes `Data` objects based on a condition applied to a specified key, including boolean validation.
 It can process either a single Data object or a list of Data objects.